 "Trial Period" - New Students attending their first course are in a trial period which is typically five weeks.
-If the first course is not completed during the trial period, the student may opt out and all tuition charges would be regular student.
+If the first course is not completed during the trial period, the student may opt out and all tuition charges would be refunded less enrollment fees, otherwise they become a regular student.
 Title IV federal student assistance will not be disbursed during the trial period, but once completed and the student continues as a regular student, disbursements will be made to include the trial period if otherwise eligible.